armpit/RaspberryPi/retropie/README.md

 * ps3.map

-	PS3 controller mapping for use with moonlight-embedded.
+    PS3 controller mapping.

 * backup.sh

     Backup save games, bios and configs.
 You can store your backups on dropbox, this is done using [Dropbox-Uploader](http://http://retropie.org.uk/).
 This script will automatically install the script for you.
 Google drive and other options will eventually be supported.

+* sixad_restart.py

+    Monitor and restart the sixad service.